bradkav/WIMpy_NREFT/README.md

 - The code assumes a spin-1/2 DM particle.
 - The code can only be used for NREFT operators up to <img src="https://rawgit.com/bradkav/WIMpy_NREFT/master/svgs/917244ca615745a80feccbe760feb728.svg?invert_in_darkmode" align=middle width=26.09409pt height=22.38192pt/>.
-- The code is *not* optimised for speed.